 Does your idea of the perfect weekend include jumping on a paddleboard and traversing your nearby waterway?
 Or do you prefer lounging in the shade next to the steady sounds of the rushing current?
-Whether you are extremely active or just looking for a chance to gather with friends or family along a beautiful Virginia waterway, these eight river festivals give you a chance to add a little excitement into your weekends.
+Whether you are extremely active or just looking for a chance to gather with friends or family along a beautiful Virginia waterway, these river festivals give you a chance to add a little excitement into your weekends.

 Held annually at Brown’s Island, the outdoor event location that sits right beside the James River, Dominion Riverrock is the nation’s largest outdoor sports and music festival.
 These three days are filled to the brim with kayaking, canoeing, rock climbing, biking, slacklining, paddleboarding, live music, and so much more.
 Thousands of athletes, spectators, musicians, and even dogs come together to share their interests in the great outdoors.
-The musical entertainment for 2018 includes The Marcus King Band and The Wood Brothers .
+The musical entertainment for 2019 includes Billy Strings and The Chris Robinson Brotherhood.
 This free outdoor event is not just for professional athletes.
 Anyone can sign up to participate in the Trail Runs, Group Hikes, 5K Mud Run, and other outdoor races and contests.

 Clinch River Days Festival—St. Paul